 Creating an energy-efficient greenhouse by insulating it minimises temperature fluctuations.
 This is especially important in an aquaponic greenhouse, where you want to keep the air temperature and root temperatures stable, but also the fish tanks as well.

-In cold environments, the use of hardier fish species such as perch or koi, which do not require hot water, will reduce heating costs.
+In cold climates, the use of hardier fish species such as perch or koi, which do not require hot water, will reduce heating costs.
 However, the average uninsulated, unheated greenhouse will have the same temperature inside as outside.
 This means that if it’s 20 degrees outside, it will be 20 degrees inside and you could have dead plants or worse, a frozen block of fish ice.
-Conventionally, people overcome this problem by warming the greenhouse, but this is an additional annual cost that adds up.
-In many areas, traditional greenhouses are not used during the winter because heating costs make them prohibitive.
+Traditionally, people overcome this problem by heating the greenhouse, but this adds up to extra annual costs.
+In many regions, traditional greenhouses are not used during the winter because the heating costs make them prohibitive.